-- 2 On October 27, 2015, FortisBC Energy Inc. (FEI) submitted to the British Columbia Utilities - 3 Commission (the Commission) the FEI Workshop Summary Report (the 2015 Workshop - 4 Report).
-The 2015 Workshop Report provided an update on developments regarding the price - 5 risk management of FEI and, in particular, the recently held stakeholder workshop process.
-The - 6 workshops were conducted during the first half of 2015 to provide background and education - 7 and obtain stakeholder feedback regarding FEI's review of its price risk management activities, - 8 strategies and options as discussed within its 2014 Price Risk Management Review Report (the - 9 2014 Review Report).
-The 2014 Review Report was filed with the Commission on October 20, - 10 2014.
-The 2015 Workshop Report did not include any requests for approval from the - 11 Commission relating to any FEI price risk management strategies.
-It was intended to provide - 12 background information and act as a framework for specific requests for approval that FEI is - 13 now submitting to the Commission.
-The 2015 Workshop Report, without its appendices, is - 14 provided in Appendix A. - 15 Several aspects of FEI's price risk management were discussed during the stakeholder - 16 workshops.
-The initial workshop focused on background information and FEI's current price risk - 17 management activities and tools.
-These include physical gas purchasing and storage strategies - 18 as defined within the Annual Contracting Plan (ACP) as well as FEI's current quarterly - 19 commodity rate setting and deferral account mechanism.
-Also discussed were optional services - 20 and programs that customers can elect to participate in.
-Customers can choose to mitigate their - 21 commodity rate or bill volatility through the Customer Choice Program or transportation-only - 22 service rate options (if applicable) or the Equal Payment Plan. - 23 The second workshop focused on the objectives of FEI's price risk management.
-FEI believes - 24 that the workshop process has helped to re-affirm its price risk management objectives which - 25 include the following:
+2 On October 27, 2015, FortisBC Energy Inc. (FEI) submitted to the British Columbia Utilities 3 Commission (the Commission) the FEI Workshop Summary Report (the 2015 Workshop 4 Report).
+The 2015 Workshop Report provided an update on developments regarding the price 5 risk management of FEI and, in particular, the recently held stakeholder workshop process.
+The 6 workshops were conducted during the first half of 2015 to provide background and education 7 and obtain stakeholder feedback regarding FEI's review of its price risk management activities, 8 strategies and options as discussed within its 2014 Price Risk Management Review Report (the 9 2014 Review Report).
+The 2014 Review Report was filed with the Commission on October 20.
+10 2014.
+The 2015 Workshop Report did not include any requests for approval from the 11 Commission relating to any FEI price risk management strategies.
+It was intended to provide 12 background information and act as a framework for specific requests for approval that FEI is 13 now submitting to the Commission.
+The 2015 Workshop Report, without its appendices, is 14 provided in Appendix A.

+15 Several aspects of FEI's price risk management were discussed during the stakeholder 16 workshops.
+The initial workshop focused on background information and FEI's current price risk 17 management activities and tools.
+These include physical gas purchasing and storage strategies 18 as defined within the Annual Contracting Plan (ACP) as well as FEI's current quarterly 19 commodity rate setting and deferral account mechanism.
+Also discussed were optional services 20 and programs that customers can elect to participate in.
+Customers can choose to mitigate their 21 commodity rate or bill volatility through the Customer Choice Program or transportation-only 22 service rate options (if applicable) or the Equal Payment Plan.

+The second workshop focused on the objectives of FEI's price risk management.
+FEI believes that the workshop process has helped to re-affirm its price risk management objectives which include the following:

-- Mitigate market price volatility to support rate stability; and - Capture opportunities to provide customers with more affordable rates. - 28 During the 2011 review of FEI's price risk management objectives and strategy, the - 29 Commission and stakeholders agreed that moderating the volatility of natural gas prices is a - 30 reasonable goal for FEI1. - 31 FEI recognizes that the objectives should be met in a cost effective manner in order to provide - 32 value for customers.
-Maintaining deferral account balances within a reasonable range is also - 33 an important consideration when setting commodity rates. - 34 In the third workshop, FEI's consultant, Aether Advisors, LLC (Aether), reviewed the results of - 35 various price risk management strategies simulations.
-These included several medium-term - 36 hedging strategies and rate setting mechanism enhancements.
-The simulations included the
+- Mitigate market price volatility to support rate stability; and - Capture opportunities to provide customers with more affordable rates.

+During the 2011 review of FEI's price risk management objectives and strategy, the Commission and stakeholders agreed that moderating the volatility of natural gas prices is a reasonable goal for FEI.

+FEI recognizes that the objectives should be met in a cost effective manner in order to provide value for customers.
+Maintaining deferral account balances within a reasonable range is also an important consideration when setting commodity rates.

+In the third workshop, FEI's consultant, Aether Advisors, LLC (Aether), reviewed the results of various price risk management strategies simulations.
+These included several medium-term hedging strategies and rate setting mechanism enhancements.
+The simulations included the stakeholder feedback FEI had received in the previous workshops.
+The simulations helped stakeholders understand the commodity rate impacts of various strategies and which ones reduced rate volatility and at what potential cost.
+This also helped stakeholders assess which

-Commission Order G-120-11, Appendix A, page 22.
+&lt;sup>1 Commission Order G-120-11, Appendix A, page 22.